Michael Iceberg

-Michael Iseberg (stage name Michael Iceberg) is an American musician and composer.
-He best known for his electronic music performances at Walt Disney World and Disneyland from the mid-1970s to the late-1980s, introducing many to what the instruments were capable of.
+Michael Iseberg (stage name Michael Iceberg, April 26, 1940 — June 9, 2026) was an American musician and composer.
+He was best known for his electronic music performances at Walt Disney World and Disneyland from the mid-1970s to the late-1980s, introducing many to what the instruments were capable of.
 Keyboard Magazine editor Stephen Fortner described seeing Iseberg at Disney World as his "I want to do that" moment.

-Iseberg is a classical pianist who studied at Northwestern University and the Juilliard School of Music.
+Iseberg was a classical pianist who studied at Northwestern University and the Juilliard School of Music.
 He began in the music retail business in Illinois where he owned a pair of piano and organ stores in Illinois and was one of the largest Wurlitzer dealers in the world.

 The Amazing Iceberg Machine

 By the late 1960s he left the retail business, moved to his native Aspen, Colorado, and began playing area ski resorts and restaurants.
 Not wanting be known only as an organ player, he modified his Wurlitzer 4300 and began adding electronic instruments like a custom Chamberlin electro-mechanical instrument modified with a bicycle shifter to change voicings as he played, later adding an Oberheim 4-voice synthesizer and DS-2 Digital Sequencer, a prototype Moog Polymoog synthesizer, which was later sold to make way for a Sequential Circuits Prophet-5 synthesizer with sequencer.

 Technical problems were not uncommon with these early keyboard technologies, something Iseberg frequently acknowledged in his performances.